Medical Benefits in a Workers’ Compensation Claim

 Employers are generally responsible for providing medical care for injured workers free of charge as long as the medical care is related to their workplace injury.
 However, the methods for doing so vary greatly from state to state.
 In some states, employees are free to choose their medical providers as long as the treatment is reasonable and necessary.
 In other states, the employer directs the medical care.

-The question may arise whether certain treatment is related to the work injury or whether it is reasonable and necessary.
-These are generally medical questions reserved for doctors through utilization review or peer review.
-Attorneys at Peterson White can help employers and claims professionals with the legal requirements for making these determinations.
-Missing a deadline or not asking the right questions can result in liability for the treatment even if it is not related to the work injury or not reasonable and necessary.
+The question of whether certain medical treatment is necessary or related to a work-related injury often arises during workers’ compensation cases and are generally reserved for doctors through utilization review or peer review.
+The experienced attorneys at Peterson White can help employers and claims professionals with the legal requirements for making these determinations.
+Missing a deadline or failing to ask the right questions can result in liability for the treatment even if it is not related to a workplace injury.

 Ongoing medical benefits can cause claims to remain open long after reasonable treatment has finished, sometimes costing adjusters significant time and causing employers and insurers significant money, especially when the injury was so long ago that it becomes difficult to assess the reasonableness or relatedness of the treatment.
 However, medical benefits can often be closed out later via settlement.
-Peterson White can help negotiate settlement of open medical benefits for a flat fee.
+The team at Peterson White in Knoxville can help negotiate settlement of open medical benefits for a flat fee.